top of page

 In 2021, Paul returned to frontline politics when he was elected as one of four Labour MSPs elected on the Glasgow Regional List.

-Paul was appointed to serve as the Labour's Shadow Public Finance and Employment Minister in the Scottish Parliament.
+Paul is currently Labour's Shadow Mental Health and Veterans Minister in the Scottish Parliament.

 Other interests